Basic Introduction to Wuyi Black Tea

 The world's black tea originated in China, with its roots in Fujian, and the originator of black tea is in Wuyi Tongmu.

 As one of the oldest types of black tea, Wuyi Black Tea has a history of over 400 years.
-Wang Guo'an, in his book “Tea and Chinese Culture,” states, “The earliest production of black tea in our country started with the small-variety black tea from Tongmu Pass in Wuyi Mountain.”
+Wang Guo'an, in his book “Tea and Chinese culture,” states, “The earliest production of black tea in our country started with the small-variety black tea from Tongmu Pass in Wuyi Mountain.”

 Black tea is the most consumed type of tea globally, first created in Chongan (now Wuyishan City), Fujian Province.
-In the first year of Emperor Guangxu's reign (1875), Yu Ganchen, an native who had resigned from his official position in Fujian, brought the processing technology of black tea back to his hometown and set up a tea shop in Yaodu Street, following the “Fujian Red” method to successfully trial-produce black tea.
+In the first year of Emperor Guangxu's reign (1875), Yu Ganchen, an Anhui native who had resigned from his official position in Fujian, brought the processing technology of black tea back to his hometown and set up a tea shop in Yaodu Street, following the “Fujian Red” method to successfully trial-produce black tea.
 In the second year of Emperor Guangxu's reign (1876), he expanded production in Qimen and subsequently, Jiangxi, Hunan, Taiwan, and other regions also developed black tea production.
 By the 1880s, Chinese black tea had become a leading export product, dominating the international market.
 Later, the production of black tea was introduced to countries such as India and Sri Lanka.

 Awards and Honors